DilshaMujeeb/REELKING_MERGE_DOCS/README.md

 Run the Frontend Application:
 Open a new terminal window, navigate to the frontend directory, and start the frontend application: npm start

+Run Socket.io Server:
+Open a new terminal window, navigate to the socket.io directory, and start: npm start

 Access the Application:
 Once both the backend and frontend servers are running, you can access the ReelKing application by opening your web browser and navigating to http://localhost:3000 (or the specified port if configured differently).